dret/lectures/jax-london-2023/README.md

-# Slides for Presentations at Jax London 2023
+# Slides for Presentations at JAX London 2023

 ## License